Nishant-Narsale/realtime_data_visualization/README.md

 3) Go on localhost:8000

-4) Open another command prompt other than django server and navigate to project folder and run python client.py
+4) Open another command prompt while django server is running and navigate to project folder and run python client.py

-To send data from real EEG client you need to create a client.py like file and just replace sending random data with the data you have fetched (in json format).